Caio-Felice-Cunha/MarketBasketAnalysis/README.md

 ## Next Steps
 * Improve the parameters to more accurately predict the products that will be consumed after the first purchases.
 * Understand the correlation between variables

+## Disclaimer
+A good part of this project was largely done in the Data Science Academy, Big Data Analytics with R and Microsoft Azure Machine Learning course (part of the Data Scientist training)